- Extra Thick Gel Super Glue - Bulk Reef Supply

 Why does BRS recommend this?

-For the price, the extra thick super glue is a great value and is one of the easiest glues to work with.
+The extra thick gel super glue is a great value and is one of the easiest glues to work with.
 Employees at BRS choose to use the 20-gram tube for its ease of use and the ability to get every last drop out of the tube.
-The extra thick super glue is slightly thicker than traditional thick super glue.
+The extra thick gel super glue is slightly thicker than traditional thick super glues.

 Choose from 3 different sizes: